SiphuLangeni/Code100Bot/README.md

 # Code100Bot

 I recently started a coding challenge to commit at least 1 hour a day to coding for 100 days.
 Progress is shared across social media platforms using the hashtag #100DaysOfCode.
 I always appreciate it when people engage with my daily tweets as it motivates me to keep working diligently towards my goal.
 I created a Twitter bot that would automatically like tweets that used the hashtag.
-Eventually, I expanded the hashtag list to include #66DaysOfData and #BWIAI as I also follow these conversations.
+To avoid hitting the rate limit of 1,000 likes per day, additional keywords were added to filter the stream further.
+As a fail-safe, the script will sleep for the remainder of the 24 hour period when 900 tweets are liked.

 ## Getting started:
 To follow along with this project, you will need to obtain Twitter developer credentials at https://developer.twitter.com.
 A total of 4 keys are required to authenticate the app: